The Mission

 Our home during cruise will be the RVIB Nathaniel B. Palmer.
 The Palmer is a 94-meter research ship with icebreaking capability.
 For more information on the ship, visit the USAP Vessel Science and Operations page.

-Our Institutions and Laboratories
+Institutions and Laboratories

 Funding